 What does this data tells us?

-Note from the TEP Chart’s frequency distribution of 187 nations, that 100% of high-Domestic Savings nations are advancing and 100% of low-savings nations are collapsing?
-The amplitude of this chart is 100% from bottom to top – or we can calculate that it has a value of maximum value (100% = 1.0) minus minimum value (0.0) – to equal the highest amplitude possible – 1.0.
+Note from the TEP Chart’s frequency distribution of 187 nations, that 100% of high-Domestic Savings nations are advancing and 100% of low-savings nations are collapsing.
+The amplitude of this chart is 100% from bottom to top; we can calculate this because it has a maximum value of 100% (= 1.0) minus a minimum value of 0.0 – to equal the highest amplitude possible – 1.0.

 Here is where science, correlating reports, and observation come into play.
 Is the standard of living and production in Germany higher than counterparts in Japan, Canada, and the U.S. by observation?
 Perhaps a comparison between highest savings nations (Ireland, Qatar, Brunei, Luxemburg, and UAE) versus lowest-saving nations (Somalia, Haiti, West Bank and Gaza, Zimbabwe, Central African Republic) confirms coincidence or causality.

 Trade Surplus nations have higher Social Contracts (lower social problems and inequity) similarly – shown here by a report created by an Edinburgh University Research Team in 2013.
 Individuals and nations with more savings and fewer social problems have the potential to be more productive, and almost all of the countries on the lower half of this list have trade surpluses consistently.